BernhardWebstudio/Pipefy-PHP-SDK/README.md

 The code for the generation can be found in `./bin/generateSDK.sh`.
 It is run periodically by a GitHub Action to update the SDK in case the specification changed.

+## Usage

+To (re)generate the SDK, run `./bin/generateSDK.sh`.
+Note that this already imposes some requirements, e.g. bash, swagger-codegen, npx.

+To use the SDK, well, I do not know yet.
+It appears the generator is not smart enough to be actually usable yet.

 ## Contributing

 Contributions are highly welcome.